orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *Translation, it's all about translation.
-Translate your problem into your current context and the possible actions you can take.
-And you *
+Translate your problem into your current context and the possible actions you can take - make them meaningfully overlap.*
 ***[], []***
 ***, 2XXX***